mlabs-haskell/cardano-open-oracle-protocol/docs/design.md

     gaining back funds.

 2. Commitment Scheme
+  - this can be the scheme proposed by Las or basically any other commitment scheme, the designs are not mutually exclusive

 3. Naming scheme in the data registry; the datum-`URI`
   - two main requirements for the URI: representative (searchable), unique